Skip to Content

 • Misdemeanor or felony charges, depending on the case, prior convictions, accompanying crimes, etc.

 Getting arrested for a domestic violence offense can also lead to being subject to a restraining order.
-So, on top of facing criminal charges for domestic violence, a restraining order can prevent you making contact with loved ones, forbid you from possessing any firearms, and possibly lost custody of your children.
+So, on top of facing criminal charges for domestic violence, a restraining order can prevent you from making contact with loved ones, forbid you from possessing any firearms, and possibly result in losing custody of your children.

 In New Jersey, there are two types of domestic violence restraining orders: temporary and final restraining orders.